 If, on the other hand, you go up during the day, don’t forget sunscreen and hat to avoid burns and heat stroke.

 And given the need to have your hands free, I personally don’t recommend the use of trekking poles, that in some points of the climb might even hinder you.
-An alternative could be the folding sticks, that in the descent could be very useful!
+An alternative could be the folding sticks, which in the descent could be very useful!

 Physical preparation necessary

 The most frequently asked question is about the physical preparation needed to climb Mount Fuji.
-Let’s start with the premise that it’s still hiking in altitude, whit final destination at over 3,700 meters.
+Let’s start with the premise that it’s still hiking in altitude, with the final destination at over 3,700 meters.
 So a minimum of habit to the mountain, walking for a long time, and a minimum of physical preparation are necessary.
 However, it is a relatively simple climb, well signposted, and with several points where you can stop to take a break.
 Climb with no rush, getting used to the altitude little by little, and you shouldn’t have any big problems.

 However, oxygen cans are on sale to avoid mountain sickness that might cause dizziness and vomiting.
-I personally have not suffered, despite the previous time I went hiking on Alps was over two years earlier, and in Japan, there are not many high mountains where you can train at altitude.
+I personally have not suffered, despite the previous time I went hiking in the Alps was over two years earlier, and in Japan, there are not many high mountains where you can train at altitude.

 The summit of Mount Fuji

 Once you reach the summit, after the long moment of joy and emotion that you will surely have, you can decide to do the trail along the crater which lasts about an hour and a half.
-But you will probably be truly tried and prefer to treat yourself to a nice meal or hot drink at the small shop.
+But you will probably be truly tired and prefer to treat yourself to a nice meal or hot drink at the small shop.
 Here you can also buy a postcard and send it to yourself: the postmark will bear the wording “Fujisan”, tangible proof of your experience!

-At the top, as well as almost all the way, there is the free wifi of the Mount Fuji network and get ready to be surrounded by climbers who gather here from the four ascent paths!
+At the top, as well as almost all the way, there is the free wifi of the Mount Fuji network, and get ready to be surrounded by climbers who gather here from the four ascent paths!